-Student clubs and organizations in the College of Science and in the University provide opportunities for science students to Engage in What Matters and develop into tomorrow’s scientists, leaders and active community members.
+Student clubs and organizations in the College of Science and at OSU offer science students many opportunities to engage in meaningful ways and develop into tomorrow’s scientists, leaders and active community members.

 Oregon State's Chemistry Club (SAACS, or Student Affiliates of the American Chemical Society) is all about having fun while gaining a greater understanding of science and learning the secrets behind chemistry.
 If you are interested in chemistry, or just like blowing things up and lighting things on fire, then you should join the Chemistry Club!
 The club has no dues and attendance isn't required.
 Check out the SAACS Facebook page for more info or email firstname.lastname@example.org.

 Investigative Diagnosis Society is a student-run club that presents a mock medical case, and then members ask questions to determine the diagnosis.
 Students learn about different diagnostic tools as well as the disease that is featured.
 For more information, visit their Facebook page.